google/santa/README.md

     <img src="./Source/santa/Resources/Images.xcassets/AppIcon.appiconset/santa-hat-icon-128.png" alt="Santa Icon" />
 </p>

-Santa is a binary whitelisting/blacklisting system for macOS.
+Santa is a binary authorization system for macOS.
 It consists of a kernel extension (or a system extension on macOS 10.15+) that monitors for executions, a userland daemon that makes execution decisions based on the contents of a SQLite database, a GUI agent that notifies the user in case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.

 It is named Santa because it keeps track of binaries that are naughty or nice.